dymmond/lilya/docs/en/docs/contrib/security/index.md

 These tools enable you to implement secure systems quickly, efficiently, and in compliance with standards—without needing to dive deeply into all the technical specifications of security.

-Before diving in, let’s explore a few key concepts.
+Before diving in, let's explore a few key concepts.

 ## Quick Note